Blog

 A New Team Member for RMI!

 It is our pleasure to announce that we have a new RMI Team Member.
 We want to welcome Rob Thompson!
 It’s great to welcome a new team member who already means so much to each of us and to RMI.
 As a bonus, he won’t need a lot of training.
 Rob is joining RMI as the Director of Ministry Development.
 He will be working with our existing C3 partners to encourage them to stay engaged even with the issues in Haiti and will be encouraging them to continue with projects and even to begin planning team trips.
 He’ll also be working on growing our C3 partnerships in Haiti and our new field, the Dominican Republic.
-He will also be working on fundraising and
+He will also be working on fundraising and possibly using his field knowledge to assist with development in both Haiti and the DR. He has his work cut out for him, but we know he is up for

 Read Post